 Sending a sympathy card or expressing your condolences can be hard when you’re at a loss for words.
 It’s never easy finding the right message to convey your emotions when a loved one endures a difficult time period or the loss of a loved one.
 However, expressing your sympathy and letting your friend or family member know that they can count on you is a necessary gesture.
-You can use sympathy quotes or condolence messages, when sending your heartfelt sympathy card.
+You can use sympathy quotes or condolence messages, when sending your heartfelt sympathy card or memorial gifts.
 You can also use these messages for thank you cards for essential workers amid the coronavirus pandemic.The following sympathy quotes will help guide your words that reminds the recipient of your love and support.

 - Sympathy Quotes For Loss

 - Words Of Sympathy

 - “The Remembrance of the good done those we have loved is the only consolation when we have lost them.” – Demoustier